mozilla/grcov/README.md

 You can see the report in `target/debug/coverage/index.html`.

-(or alterntatively with `-t lcov` grcov will output a lcov compatible coverage report that you could then feed into lcov's `genhtml` command).
+(or alternatively with `-t lcov` grcov will output a lcov compatible coverage report that you could then feed into lcov's `genhtml` command).

 #### LCOV output